lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### Critical Issues Fixed {#critical-issues-fixed}

-This release includes fixes to the following critical issues:
+Brand Portal 2021.06.0 is an internal release that includes fixes to the following critical issues:

 * Asset Sourcing email notifications are not delivered for some organizations.

-* Video files with extension .mov are not getting played on Brand Portal.
+* Video files with extension .mov are not running on Brand Portal.

-* Only 10 saved collections are visible in Smart Collections dropdown.
+* In Smart Collections dropdown, only 10 saved collections are visible.

 <!--
 * *_deleted tenants are listed as valid tenant which fails during the execution of TenantCustomizers/TenantUpdates where tenant id is returned as /etc/tenants/`<nodename>`.